lsst/LDM-PMT/index.rst

 * left: xx h, = xx story points per FTE-month

-* 1 FTE-month = 26 SPs, 50% TCAM = 13 SPs
+* 1 FTE-month = 26 SPs

+* the size of the team determines the pool of available stories

+* assigning available story points per developer

 * ok to show LOE activities but should not be part of epics with cycle (tracked by PMCS)

-* team --> story pool

-* assigning available story points per developer

 Resource loading for bugs